Amar K. Sen Memorial Award

 - Candidate's curriculum vitae and publication list

-- Candidate's graduate transcript or ACORN statement of grades
+- Candidate's graduate transcript or ACORN academic history

 - Candidate's first-author papers describing the Ph.D. thesis research